View of the Eiffel Tower from the Tour Saint Jacques in Paris

 Stairwell of the Tour Saint Jacques Paris

-The view looking up from our second stop along the way up:
+This was the view looking up the tower from our second stop along the way up:

 Within the tower of the Tour Saint Jacques Paris